flomesh-io/pipy/README.md

-With builtin JavaScript support, thanks to QuickJS, Pipy is highly customizable and also predictable in performance with no garbage collection burden found in other scriptable counterparts.
+With builtin JavaScript support, thanks to QuickJS, Pipy is highly customizable and also predictable in performance with no garbage collection overhead found in other scriptable counterparts.

 At its core, Pipy has a modular design with many small reusable modules that can be chained together to make a pipeline, through which network data